timebertt/thesis-controller-sharding/content/30-requirements.md

 Additionally, this mechanism needs to provide information on the availability of individual instances.
 Instance failures need to be detected in order to remediate them and restore functionality of the system quickly and automatically.

-Because Kubernetes controllers are part of a distributed system and deployed in cloud environments (on commodity hardware), the sharding mechanism must expect that instances can fail at any time.
+Because Kubernetes controllers are part of a distributed system and deployed in cloud environments (on commodity hardware), the sharding mechanism must expect that instances can be restarted or fail at any time.
 Also, instances can be dynamically added or removed to adapt to growing or decreasing demand.
 Furthermore, instances will typically be replaced in quick succession during rolling updates.
 For these reasons, it is desirable to handle voluntary disruption specifically (scale-down, rolling updates) to achieve fast rebalancing.